Harris unveils 'opportunity economy' agenda in 1st major policy rollout of her campaign

-Vice President Kamala Harris is set to release her economic agenda on Friday following calls for her campaign to zero in on policy after their unprecedented rise to the top of Democratic ticket.
+Vice President Kamala Harris released her economic agenda on Friday following calls for her campaign to zero in on policy after an unprecedented rise to the top of Democratic ticket.

-Harris is set to outline her plans at an event in Raleigh, North Carolina -- a pivotal battleground state both Harris and former President Donald Trump will work to win in November.
-Among the economic policies Harris is set to announce is a plan to provide up to $25,000 in down payment support for first-time homeowners, according to a campaign official.
+Harris outlined her plans at an event in Raleigh, North Carolina -- a pivotal battleground state that both Harris and former President Donald Trump will work to win in November.

 The campaign is vowing that during her first term, the Harris-Walz administration would provide working families who have paid their rent on time for two years and are buying their first home up to $25,000 in down-payment assistance, with more generous support for first-generation homeowners.

-Harris is also set introduce is a federal ban on "corporate price gouging" on food and groceries, the campaign said.
+Harris also proposed a federal ban on "corporate price-gouging" on food and groceries.

 Harris' economic plan will provide a split screen with Trump, who touched on his economic priorities in remarks on Wednesday.
 He has already criticized Harris for "copying" some of his own proposals after she announced eliminating taxes on tips in Las Vegas on Saturday, the same city he first mentioned it.